-Here are ways to make your space, big or small, into a relaxing outdoor oasis!
+Here are some ways to make your deck, patio, or porch into a relaxing outdoor oasis.

 Make it Private.

-Adding a privacy screen, a row of tall grasses in pots, or outdoor curtains are just some of the ways you can up the privacy factor.
+Adding a privacy screen, a row of tall grasses in pots, hanging plants, or outdoor curtains are just some of the ways you can up the privacy factor.

 Keep the pests away.

 Aaaahhh.
-You’re settled in — feet up, a cold beverage, good book…
+You’re settled in — feet up, a cold beverage, a good book… Whaaaat?
+Where did all those bugs come from?

-What?
-Where did all of the bugs come from?
-Don’t forget the Citronella candles or, for a more natural solution for your outdoor oasis, check out 11 Plants That Repel Mosquitoes or Six Insect Repellent Plants to Grow.
+Don’t forget the Citronella candles or, for a more natural solution for your outdoor oasis, try bug-repelling plants like marigolds, basil, lavender, peppermint, or lemon balm.

 Invest in comfortable patio furniture, and arrange it in a way that promotes conversation and relaxation so that you can enjoy both the outdoors and visiting with guests or family.